awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/SPECIFICATION.md

 > Create a photo asset management application with the AWS SDK for \<language\> (\<version\>)

 ### Suggested Overview
 > The Photo Asset Management (PAM) example app uses Amazon Rekognition to categorize images, which are stored with Amazon S3 Intelligent-Tiering for cost savings.
 Users can upload new images.
 Those images are analyzed with label detection and the labels are stored in an Amazon DynamoDB table.
 Users can later request a bundle of images matching those labels.
-When images are requested, they will be retrieved from Amazon S3, zipped, and the user is sent a link to the zip.
+When images are requested, they are retrieved from Amazon S3, zipped, and the user is sent a link to the zip.

 # Resources